 It’s because when you are making the app or game, you might want to test/simulate it.
-If you PC/laptop doesn’t have a dedicated or enough powerful graphics card or internal graphics, your app or game development could be very slow.
+If your PC/laptop doesn’t have a dedicated or enough powerful graphics card or internal graphics, your app or game development could be very slow.

 As I said, its depends on what are you making; because to compile it you might not need a dedicated graphics card, rather when you simulate it, then only a dedicated graphics card might be handy for the development.

-Benefits of having a dedicated graphics card are that it can help you to speed up your app/game development when using an emulator for testing it during development.
+The benefits of having a dedicated graphics card are that it can help you to speed up your app/game development when using an emulator for testing it during development.

 Consider Scenario A

-If you are developing games or app’s that will require graphics processing capability, and you want to simulate or test it, in an Android Emulator.
+If you are developing games or apps that will require graphics processing capability, and you want to simulate or test it in an Android Emulator.